Parsa2018/Pupil-DLC/README.md

 ﻿# Pupil-DLC

 **Pupil-DLC** is a command-line tool built around [DeepLabCut](https://www.deeplabcut.org/) for pupil tracking and ellipse fitting.
 It supports both Individual Model (IM) and General Model (GM) workflows, includes automated video analysis, and computes eye diameter from tracked points.
+The GM is trained on a comprehensive set of pupil videos from mice across a variety of conscious and unconscious states.

 ---